KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 ![Red Computation Graph](./node-computation-graph-red.svg)

-We see that it is different, but each aggregation for every node always looks exactly the same, only we have to stop showing the aggregations at some level for legibility.

-The way this is computed is to think of this whole process as iterative.
-First, the nodes start out with the embedding as their input properties, then they all aggregate values from their neighbors to compute the first-level embedding.
-This is repeated for some finite number of steps where we decide the nth-level vertex embeddings are the final ones.
-Formalizing one such step, we get the following.
+So we can see that each node always collects the embeddings of the earlier layer of its neighbors.
+This can be seen as layers in a neural network, where the input to the first layer is the node labels, the input to the second layer is the embeddings from the first round of message passes, and so on.
+However, the aggregation and update functions (gray boxes) contain learnable parameters, and can vary in shape and functionality every layer (like the layers in a NN), and they (the boxes) are the same for all nodes in a certain layer.
+Thus, you need to define the number of layers beforehand, and their design.
+Formalizing one such layer, we get the following.

 {% katex(block=true) %}
 h_v^{(l)} = Upd^{(l)}\left( h_v^{(l-1)}, Agg^{(l)}( \{ h^{(l-1)}_u \forall u \in N_G(v) \} )\right)